 If you’re still not sure how to dress for Zoom, don’t leave your look to chance.
 You’re always better off asking for help than risking the possibility of looking less than professional.

-Help can come in many forms and may be your significant other giving their honest feedback, a fashionable co-worker who may point out something you hadn’t noticed, or a Personal Stylist who can take over the heavy lifting for you by shopping on your behalf and ensuring your wardrobe is always stocked with camera-ready attire.
+Help can come in many forms and may be your significant other giving their honest feedback, a fashionable co-worker who may point out something you hadn’t noticed, or a Personal Stylist who can take over the heavy lifting for you by shopping on your behalf or providing virtual style consulting and ensuring your wardrobe is always stocked with camera-ready attire.

 This article was originally published in Thrive Global, and written by one of our Personal Stylists.